Intermittent fasting: Is it worth the hype? | DW | 10.12.2019

 An eating pattern that restricts calorie intake to certain hours of the day or days of the week, intermittent fasting has several different iterations.

-One of the most common examples, popularized by science journalist Michael Mosley who says it reversed his type 2 diabetes, is the 5:2 diet.
+One of the most common examples, popularized by science journalist Michael Mosley, is the 5:2 diet.
 You eat unrestricted for five days of the week and limit calorie intake on the other two days of the week, usually to around 500 kcal.
-Mosley even says that this reversed his type 2 diabetes and cancer.
+Mosley says it reversed his type 2 diabetes.

 Time restricted eating, on the other hand, limits intake to a block of time in the day (usually between eight and 10 hours), and alternate day fasting, as the name suggests, limits calorie intake every other day.
 There are also more extreme versions, including the so-called "warrior diet," which alternates between 20 hours of undereating and four hours of unlimited eating.
 But because no health professional would recommend doing that, it hasn't been studied.